HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 ```
 where `genesis_info_data.txt` file contains proper json data `{"info":...}`.

-Note: For non ceasing sidechains fifth parameter must be specified:
+Note: For non ceasing sidechains forth parameter must be specified:
 `"virtualWithdrawalEpochLength": 100` is the artificial withdrawal epoch length used only on the sidechain side

 Output example: